Augroup/aTEA/README.md

 ## For Your Data
 1. generate CCS reads from subreads bam: `ccs your.subreads.bam your.ccs.bam`
+2. prepare genomic data for your own species, including Genome sequence, Gene annotation, TE annotation, etc.
-2. replace the name of demo file with your data: In aTEA.sh, replace the **demo** with **your**.
+3. replace the name of demo file with your data: In aTEA.sh, replace the **demo** with **your**.
 If you have multiple samples/replicates to run, simply list all name in the loop, e.g., `sample1 sample2 sample3 ..`.
-3. prepare config file for TALON: replace the path for the labeled SAM file in the file **config_file_demo**, e.g., `/your/home/workdir/labeled/your_sample_labeled.sam`.
+4. prepare config file for TALON: replace the path for the labeled SAM file in the file **config_file_demo**, e.g., `/your/home/workdir/labeled/your_sample_labeled.sam`.
-4. run `bash aTEA.sh` or submit the job to a computing cluster.
+5. run `bash aTEA.sh` or submit the job to a computing cluster.